 Were it not for plants, we all would have suffocated in our own CO2 a long time ago.
 Fortunately, plants have the ability to absorb CO2 from the atmosphere and convert it back into organic carbon compounds (hydrocarbons) that become part of the plant.
 The process requires sunlight and is called "photosynthesis."
 At the same time, plants release oxygen back into the atmosphere, which we can then use to breathe and burn up more hydrocarbons.

 Back to CO2.
-Historically, the amount of naturally occurring CO2 in the atmosphere has been 290 parts per million (only 0.0003%).
-Air is mostly nitrogen (78%) and oxygen (21%).
+Historically, the amount of naturally occurring CO2 in the atmosphere has been 290 parts per million (only 0.0003 percent).
+Air is mostly nitrogen (78 percent) and oxygen (21 percent).
 CO2 is not a pollutant in the traditional sense, but it does retain heat in the Earth's atmosphere.
 That's why scientists refer to CO2 as a "greenhouse gas."
 It traps and holds heat just like the glass in a greenhouse.

-As CO2 levels continue to rise, scientists fear it will cause a gradual warming of the Earth's average temperature -- which they say has already gone up almost a couple of degrees based on historical data.
+As CO2 levels continue to rise, scientists fear it will cause a potentially catastrophic warming of the Earth's average temperature -- which they say has already gone up almost a couple of degrees based on historical data.
 This, they say, has the potential to upset ocean currents, global weather patterns and rainfall -- which may have far reaching and negative consequences for agriculture, fishing and life in general.
-Some fear it may even lead to a melting of the polar ice caps causing the oceans to rise and flood coastal areas.
+There is amble evidence that Global Warming is causing a significant loss of glacial and polar ice.
+This, in turn, will cause sea levels to rise and flood low laying coastal areas and islands.
+The average elevation of Florida, for example, is only about 3 to 6 feet above sea level!

 Concerns over such dire predictions lead to a world summit meeting in Kyoto, Japan in December, 1997.
 The outcome of this meeting was a proclamation calling for significant reductions in CO2 emissions by industrialized nations as well as developing nations.
 The Kyoto Protocol, as it was called, has yet to be finalized.
 Though many others nations have signed it (including most of the Europeans), the U.S. has balked at signing it because it would call for drastic changes in the American lifestyle.

 To reduce CO2 emissions from cars, we would have to drive smaller, more fuel efficient cars, raise the fuel economy requirements for trucks, and adopt a variety of conservation measures to reduce energy consumption.
-Given the current political climate and economic slowdown, it seems highly unlikely the Bush administration will ever sign the Kyoto Protocol.
+This includes the Kyoto Protocol and the Paris Agreement

 If cars and trucks put carbon dioxide into the atmosphere and trees remove it, how many trees does it take to offset the carbon released by one sport utility vehicle?